Instability in Venezuela could be a test for Brazil’s regional leadership capacity

 Complicating matters further, the a senior military general declared recently that the military were “wedded” to the revolution and would not accept an opposition government.
 Under Chavez' Bolivarian Revolution, the military established itself as an important political actor, and it remains to be seen how willing the generals are to see their power reduced under a new administration.
 In a country awash with guns and several radical factions, serious political strife could emerge in urban areas, turning Venezuela into a rudderless ship.

 In such a case, Brazil would be the only actor potentially able to contain a fallout.
-Brazil has important economic interests to defend: Bilateral trade between the two in 2010 has been US $ 4.6 billion in 2010, and many large companies such as Odebrecht and Petrobras have made large investments in the country.
+Brazil has important economic interests to defend: Bilateral trade between the two in 2010 has been US $ 4.6 billion, and many companies such as Odebrecht and Petrobras have made large investments in the country.
 While a mercurial Chavez has lambasted investors from many countries and nationalized their operations, he has traditionally been kind to Brazilian undertakings, allowing them to reap huge benefits in a markets with little competition.
 Yet despite their close alliance, the Brazil's President Dilma Rousseff only found out about Chavez' health after he addressed the nation on television.
 In order to help stabilize the political situation and avoid a military takeover, Brazil must closely accompany and work with key figures in Venezuela's government, the military, and the opposition movement.
 Brazil has shown before that it can positively influence its neighbors and avoid political turmoil - for example in Paraguay - and it may be well advised to position itself again as an honest broker between Venezuela's factions, should they be unable to pave the way towards a stable political future.

 Photo credit: Cortesía Estudios Revolución